papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 Okay, consider the spoiler alerted.

 You’ll notice of course that it logs in both places, assuming everything goes according to plan.
 In fact on the server it logs twice—first during the initial server startup, when Leptos renders your app once to extract the route tree, then a second time when you make a request.
-Each time you reload the page, 「where do I run?」 should log once on the server and once on the client.
+Each time you reload the page, "where do I run?" should log once on the server and once on the client.

 If you think about the description in the last couple sections, hopefully this makes sense.
 Your application runs once on the server, where it builds up a tree of HTML which is sent to the client.
-During this initial render, 「where do I run?」 logs on the server.
+During this initial render, "where do I run?" logs on the server.

 Once the WASM binary has loaded in the browser, your application runs a second time, walking over the same user interface tree and adding interactivity.